Blazam-App/docs.blazam.org/docsource/admin/permissions.md

 	Permissions that are applied inherit fully down the OU tree unless a `Deny` permission is set at a lower level.

-## Groups
+## Delegates
-The core element of the permission system in Blazam is the Active Directory Group.
+The core element of the permission system in Blazam is the "Delegate".

+A "Delegate" can be any group or user.

-Any group added will allow the members of that group to log into the application.
+Any "Delegate" added will allow that user or members of that group to log into the application.

 Nested group members are counted.